Didi Gregorius: Arizona Diamondbacks

 Gregorius entered spring training in 2014 in competition with prospect Chris Owings for the starting shortstop role within the Diamondbacks organization.
 Owings was ultimately named to the Diamondbacks' opening day roster, with Gregorius sent to Triple-A in the most controversial roster decision of the season.
 Previously, general manager Kevin Towers and manager Kirk Gibson had suggested that Owings and Gregorius would both make the 25-man roster and split time in the middle infield, especially as outfielder Cody Ross was starting the season on the disabled list, but Towers instead optioned Gregorius to the minors and told reporters that he would be called up in case of injury.
 That June, Pennington, serving as the team's backup shortstop, suffered an injury that forced Arizona to call up Gregorius.
-Gibson wanted to keep Owings as the starting infielder, but intended to split his playing time with Gregorius more equitably than Owings had split with Pennington.
+Gibson wanted to keep Owings as the starting infielder but intended to split his playing time with Gregorius more equitably than Owings had split with Pennington.
 Gregorius played in 80 major league games in 2014, batting .226 in 270 at bats, with six home runs, 27 RBIs, and 35 runs.
-He played 67 of those games at shortstop, with 11 at second base and two at third base.
+He played 67 of those games at shortstop, 11 at second base, and two at third base.

 New York Yankees

-Derek Jeter, the longtime shortstop for the New York Yankees, announced in February 2014 that he would retire at the end of the year, leaving the team to find an appropriate replacement.
+Derek Jeter, the New York Yankees bound for the Hall of Fame, announced in February 2014 that he would retire at the end of the year, leaving the team to find an appropriate replacement.
 Hanley Ramirez, Troy Tulowitzki, and J. J. Hardy were all speculated as acquisition targets for the team, who ultimately focused on acquiring Gregorius.
 The Yankees acquired Gregorius on December 5, 2014, in a three-team trade with Arizona and the Detroit Tigers: Gregorius went from Arizona to New York, Shane Greene went from New York to Detroit, and Robbie Ray and Domingo Leyba went from Detroit to Arizona.